If you’re getting ready for a trip but find yourself wondering how to travel with an AeroPress, you’re not alone.

 You’re not going to need all of these things every single time you travel with your AeroPress, but some of them will help you greatly.

-You could even make it simpler by grinding the beans before you go and bringing them in a herb pot.
+You could even make it simpler by grinding the coffee beans before you go and bringing them in a herb pot.
 I’m sure you get the idea here.

 If you’re traveling in a way that restricts how much storage space you have, take a minute to think about what you really need to bring with you and why.